 The services are somewhat unique in comparison to other local Christmas programs.
 This is the case as it is more efficient.
 Parents "shop" for toys and clothing needed their children, and are not just given somewhat random gifts.
 The churches believe that this design lends dignity to families and cuts back on waste.

 DeKalb County St. Vincent De Paul Thrift store, or Resale Shop, is run in the region.
 The location serves as the central site where all donations of furniture and other goods are sorted.
 Volunteers do this.
 Then the store is open for the public to shop in, and the prices will be a fraction of full retail cost.
 This location will truly benefit those residents who live on a fixed or limited income.

 The money raised from the sale of donated clothing and related support the financial assistance programs of DeKalb County St. Vincent De Paul, most of which are listed above.
 Generous community members as well as local businesses donate gently used items, such as furniture, clothing, lamps, rugs, toys, household items, appliances and collectibles.
 If someone does donate, note they will receive a tax receipt, so there is a financial benefit.

 The thrift store can be a great place to learn how to save money too.
 As Society of Saint Vincent de Paul staff work with shoppers on finding the best deals.
 Or they allow residents to sell items at the store to raise money.
 Or learn about online thrift store, budgeting smart phone applications, websites such as Etsy and others.
 More on selling crafts online for income.

 In addition to above, there is a Referral System.
 This can provide other long-term assistance and needs such as health-care, affordable child care, and access to low-cost housing.

-Many local churches and volunteers are part of the charity.
+Many local churches and volunteers are part of the charity and parishes.
 Dial the local branch at 678-892-6160.